Image Credit: Davide Guglielmo

 Even if you only feel comfortable wrapping gifts in used paper for close family and friends that will still save paper and money.

-Or how about using the paper that is now often used to fill space in parcels?
-You could decorated it yourself, or keep the kids busy in the run up to Christmas adding festive decor!
+Or how about using the plain paper that is now often used to fill space in parcels?
+You could decorate it yourself, or keep the kids busy in the run up to Christmas adding festive decor with fibre tip pens or rubber stamps!

 You could phone the companies concerned, but I find that a small polite sign on your door asking that no circulars or free newspapers are delivered will usually be more effective.

 Choose to email or telephone rather than send a letter, and receive documents, newsletters and statements electronically if given the choice.
-Choose the option to pay your bills by Direct Debit and ask to receive paper Bank Statements less frequently.
+Choose the option to pay your bills by Direct Debit and ask to receive paper Bank Statements less frequently or bank exclusively online.

 Those magazines that you have read and finished with will always be accepted gratefully by many organisations (and by maybe your friends!).
 Donate them to hospitals, GP surgeries, dentists, libraries or anywhere with a waiting room.

-There are so many palces to get seondhand books, from a charity shop, jumble sale or secondhand bookshop, download e-books or borrow books and magazines from your local library.
+There are so many places to get seondhand books, from a charity shop, jumble sale or secondhand bookshop, download e-books or borrow books and magazines from your local library.